Web Analytics Made Easy - Statcounter

 Truly tropical climates include Planting Zones 10b through 13.
 Lowest temps generally go from 35-40oF/-1.1-4.4oC.
 With typically hot summers.

-But also remember, arid climates don't support all the best palm trees for backyards in tropical areas.
+Also remember, arid climates don't support all the best palm trees for backyards as tropical areas do.

 Ideas for Your Landscape Solitary Palm Trees